XorTroll/Trust/README.md

 # Trust

-An unstable (but working) attempt to compile rust to Nintendo Switch homebrew from 64-bit Windows 10.
+An unstable (but working) attempt to compile Rust to Nintendo Switch homebrew from 64-bit Windows 10.

 ## Rust + homebrew